Journalism Bachelor of science degree

 ‡ Students will satisfy this requirement by taking either a 3 or 4 credit hour lab science course.
 If a science course consists of separate lecture and laboratory sections, the student must take both the lecture and the lab portion.

-Professional core
+Professional Core

 Required courses | |

-PHAR-203 | Elements of Photojournalism This course will serve an introduction to visual story telling as it relates to professional photojournalism.
-It will provide relevant practice in basic technical, compositional and interpersonal skills necessary in all aspects of modern photography.
-Students will be exposed to photojournalism - documentary, editorial, narrative and editing - as well as explorations of current career possibilities.
-Lectures, critiques, demonstrations and assignments will provide participants the opportunity to explore the still, audio, and multimedia strategies used for story telling in this era.
-Students will be expected to meet tight project deadlines and participate in both class discussions, critiques and practices required to be successful in this field.
-If you are pursuing the Photojournalism option this course is required.
-(Prerequisites: PHAR-102 or PHAR-161 or equivalent course.)
-Lab 3, Lecture 2 (Fall, Spring, Summer). |
+PHAR-203 | Elements of Photojournalism This course will serve as an introduction to visual story telling as it relates to professional photojournalism.
+It will provide relevant practice in basic technical, compositional, and interpersonal skills necessary in all aspects of modern photography.
+Students will be exposed to photojournalism - documentary, editorial, narrative, and editing - as well as explorations of current career possibilities.
+Lectures, critiques, demonstrations, and assignments will provide participants the opportunity to explore the still, audio, and multimedia strategies used for storytelling.
+In this course students are expected to meet real-world project deadlines and participate in class discussions and critiques.
+(Prerequisites: PHAR-102 or PHAR-161 or PHPS-102 or equivalent course or students in the JOURNAL-BS program.)
+Lab 3, Lecture 2 (Fall, Spring). |

 PHPJ-315 | Non-Fiction Multimedia This course will teach students how to tell stories in the digital world.
 Students will learn the skills necessary to gather and edit audio and how to combine audio, images, and text for compelling online storytelling.
 In addition to basic technical skills, the course will explore contemporary concepts for effective multimedia storytelling.
 (Prerequisites: PHAR-203 or equivalent courses.)
 Lab 3, Lecture 2 (Fall, Spring). |